 What type of clothing contains Merino Wool?

-Merino wool can be used for various types of clothing, due to its natural properties to insure a warm soft fit against the skin.
+Merino wool can be used for various types of clothing, due to its natural properties to ensure a warm soft fit against the skin.

 Similarly Merino works in the same manner as a micro-fleece as the fibre is able to trap and disperse the necessary amount of heat.